 The morning after the egg retrieval (Day 1) is when we check the eggs to see which ones have fertilized, and you will be given a call that morning to update you about the status.
 After this point the embryos are left in the incubator, evaluated at specific times and moved into fresh culture media as their developmental requirements change.

-The embryo transfer procedure is the same regardless of which day of culture it happens.
-Once we have all decided on the number of embryos that are going to be replaced then we will make sure that we have selected the most appropriate ones to transfer based on their development and growth over the culture period.
-If it is required the embryos will be hatched prior to the transfer (using a targeted laser to weaken the zona pellucida – the outer covering of the embryo) and then they will be placed into a culture dish ready for the transfer itself.
+Once we have all decided on the number of embryos that are going to be replaced then we will make sure that we have selected the most appropriate ones to transfer based on their grade.

 The first part of the transfer is where the physician finds the best route into the uterus through the cervical canal, and places the outer sheath of the catheter into your cervix under abdominal ultrasound guidance.
-While this is happening the embryologist will be waiting in the laboratory and will bring the embryos through into the procedure room only when he or she knows that the doctor is ready.
 The embryos are then quickly loaded into the catheter, that is threaded through the outer sheath that is already in place and the embryos are expelled into the uterus.
 After they have been transferred we will carefully check the catheter to make sure that they have not been left behind before the procedure is complete.

 After the transfer you will be asked to remain lying down for about 15-20 minutes and then you are free to go about the rest of your day.
 You will be given full follow up instructions regarding what activities should be avoided and what new medications you will take.

-All of the procedures that are carried out in the laboratory here at Overlake Reproductive Health utilize the IVF Witness system (see relevant webpage).
+All of the procedures that are carried out in the laboratory here at Overlake Reproductive Health utilize the IVF Witness system.
 This allows us to use Radio Frequency Identification tags (RFID) on every single culture dish or test tube to safely identify the contents – eggs, sperm, or embryos – as the ones that belong to you.